csxmli2016/DFDNet/README.md

 }
 ```
 ```
-If you want to adopt it in commercial applications, please contact me.
+This code is released only for educational usage (commercial usage please contact me).
 ```